lvluu/pcb-defect-classifier/README.md

 # PCB Defect Classifier Application

 This application uses image processing and Deep Learning to detect and extract defects from Printed Circuit Board (PCB) images and predict their defect type.
-For details see the Medium post here (at ref).

 ### Install Requirements